FusionAuth/fusionauth-site/site/_posts/2022-08-03-see-you-at-kcdc.md

 title: FusionAuth is going to KCDC
 description: FusionAuth is going to KCDC Conference in Kansas.
 Stop by and see us!
 author: Dan Moore
-image: blogs/that-wi-2022/that-conference.png
+image: blogs/kcdc-2022/kcdc-2022.png
 category: blog
 excerpt_separator: "<!--more-->"
 ---

 It's conference season!
 Last week [we were at THAT](/blog/2022/07/25/see-you-at-that-conference), next week we'll be at KCDC (The Kansas City Developer Conference).
 This is a developer focused conference which happens in downtown Kansas City Aug 8-10.
-This year, FusionAuth is sponsoring KCDC.
+We're sponsoring KCDC this year.

 <!--more-->